mozilla/version-control-tools/docs/hgmozilla/unifiedrepo.rst

 Create a new clone of the unified repo::

-   $ hg clone -U --uncompressed https://hg.mozilla.org/mozilla-unified
+   $ hg clone -U --uncompressed https://hg.mozilla.org/mozilla-unified firefox
-   $ cd firefox-unified
+   $ cd firefox

 Now set your new repository to non-publishing (this means commits pushed to it won't be marked as public and will still be mutable)::